How I Built an Instrument for CPC Expansion

 Monte Carlo validation of the simulated IV strategy

-This post explains the simulated instrumental variables (IV) strategy I developed for my job market paper and shows Monte Carlo evidence that it works.
+This post explains the simulated instrumental variables (IV) strategy I developed for my paper and shows Monte Carlo evidence that it works.

 The idea

-Simulated instruments have a long history in economics, dating back to Currie and Gruber (1996) on Medicaid eligibility and used more recently in contexts like Duggan and Scott Morton (2010) on prescription drug markets.
-The core logic is always the same: use a national policy or expansion pattern, applied to local baseline characteristics, to generate predicted exposure that is plausibly exogenous to local shocks.
+Simulated instruments have a long history in economics, dating back to Currie and Gruber (1996) on Medicaid eligibility.
+The core logic is to generate predicted exposure from predetermined characteristics that is plausibly exogenous to local shocks.
+My approach extends this to a dynamic, path-dependent setting, connecting to the formula instruments framework of Borusyak, Hull, and Jaravel (2025).

 Monte Carlo validation